 Menu

-It is widely known that Creek Indians lived in the area for many years, using the cave near the bridge for shelter.
-Down the hill from the bridge is a mysterious 15 feet (4.6 m) tall stone American Indian head looking to the right, much like that of an Indian Head Nickle.
+Known by the natives as “Lodi,” the Natural Bridge was formed from the erosion of sandstone and iron ore about 200 million years ago.
+Consequently, it stands 60 ft (18.3 m) tall and 148 feet (45 m) long.
+Additionally, it is widely known that Creek Indians lived in the area for many years, using the cave near the bridge for shelter.
+Furthermore, down the hill from the bridge is a mysterious 15 feet (4.6 m) tall stone American Indian head looking to the right, much like that of an Indian Head Nickel.

-Note: Due to insurance liability concerns, visitors are no longer allowed to walk over the bridge.
+Please note, due to insurance liability concerns, visitors are no longer allowed to walk over the bridge.

 Mill Creek Farms